"How do I get rid of gophers in my lawn ...my yard ...my garden?”

 Actually, there are a few situations where flooding could help.
 In an agricultural field that uses flood irrigation, which guarantees the entire area will be inundated, the gophers will be forced to the surface.

 If you see a gopher pushing dirt above ground at a new hole, that would be the time to try.
 You might get lucky by pushing a garden hose in the tunnel entrance and turning it on full force.
 If he has another exit nearby, he may pop out, so be prepared to act.
-Decide ahead of time what are your options for catching or otherwise disposing of it
+(Decide ahead of time how to get rid of gophers fleeing the scene: options to catch or smack it, and then how to dispose of it.)

 In the same scenario, but when there is no escape hole, you probably won't drown the gopher.
 It is possible, but you won't know.
 It may feel good to try, but this is not going to be your most productive approach.